Existenz: Plot

 At the factory, they find a diseased pod.
 Geller connects it to her bio-port, planning to infect the other pods and sabotage the factory.
-When Geller quickly becomes ill, Pikul cuts the UmbyCord, but she begins to bleed to death.
+When Geller quickly becomes ill, Pikul cuts her free from the pod, but she begins to bleed to death.
 Nourish appears with a flamethrower and blasts the diseased pod, which bursts into deadly spores.

 Geller and Pikul awaken back at the ski lodge, where they discover Geller's game pod is also diseased.
-Geller surmises that Vinokur must have infected Pikul's new bio-port to destroy her game, and she inserts a disinfecting device into Pikul's bioport.
+Geller surmises that Vinokur must have infected Pikul's new bio-port to destroy her game, and she inserts a disinfecting device into Pikul's bio-port.
 Unexpectedly, Carlaw reappears as a Realist resistance fighter and escorts Geller and Pikul outside to witness the death of eXistenZ.
 Before Carlaw can kill Geller, Vinokur, who is a double agent for Cortical Systematics, shoots Carlaw in the back and informs Geller that he copied her game data while fixing her pod; she then vengefully kills Vinokur.
 Pikul then reveals that he himself is a Realist sent to kill her.
-Geller tells Pikul she had known his intentions since he pointed the gun at her in the Chinese restaurant, and she remotely detonates the disinfecting device in his bioport, killing him.
+Geller, having figured out his intentions since he pointed the gun at her in the Chinese restaurant, detonates the disinfecting device in his bio-port, killing him.

-Suddenly, Pikul and Geller are seated in chairs in a small abandoned church, seeing rows of pews as they come to, together with all of the other members of the cast, all wearing blue electronic virtual reality devices.
-Nourish explains that the story was all part of a virtual reality game he designed called transCendenZ.
-He tells his assistant Merle that he feels uneasy, because the anti-game plot elements may have originated from the thoughts of one of the testers.
-Pikul and Geller approach Nourish and accuse him of distorting reality, before shooting him and Merle to death.
+Suddenly, Pikul and Geller awaken in a small church, together with all of the other members of the cast, all wearing blue electronic virtual reality devices.
+It is revealed that all preceding events took place within Nourish's new virtual reality game, PilgrImage's transCendenZ.
+The test group praise the game, and reflect on their character roles.

+Nourish tells his assistant Merle that he feels uneasy, as the heavy anti-game plot elements may have originated from one of the testers' thoughts.
+Pikul and Geller approach Nourish and accuse him of distorting reality, before fatally shooting him and Merle, and shouting Realist sentiments.
+The test group do not react.
 As Pikul and Geller leave, they aim their guns at the person who played the Chinese waiter, who first pleads for his life, then asks if they are still in the game.
-Pikul and Geller stand together silently, not answering.
+Pikul and Geller do not answer.

 Cast

 Production

 The film's plot came about after Cronenberg conducted an interview with Salman Rushdie for Shift magazine in 1995.
 At the time, Rushdie was in hiding due to a fatwa having been put on his life, due to his controversial book The Satanic Verses.
 Rushdie's dilemma gave Cronenberg an idea of "a Fatwa [sic] against a virtual-reality game designer".
 Existenz was originally pitched to Metro-Goldwyn-Mayer, but they did not green-light the film due to its complex structure.

+This was Cronenberg's first original script since Videodrome.